BionBilateral/BBFrameworks/readme.md

 - Classes
 	- BBBadgeView, ios/osx class providing badging functionality similar to Mail app unread count
 	- BBGradientView, ios/osx class wrapping CAGradientLayer functionality
+	- BBView, ios/osx class that can draw borders; the osx version provides the backgroundColor property to match UIView
+- Categories
+	- NSColor+BBKitExtensions, methods to create random RGB color with an optional alpha value and create colors from hex strings
+	- NSImage+BBKitExtensions, methods to resize, blur, tint, and render template images
+	- NSURL+BBKitExtensions, methods to access various NSURL resource values
+	- UIBarButtonItem+BBKitExtensions, methods to create fixed width and flexible width bar button items
+	- UIColor+BBKitExtensions, identical methods to NSColor+BBKitExtensions
+	- UIFont+BBKitExtensions, method to fetch a custom font but match its point size to passed in text style
+	- UIImage+BBKitExtensions, identical methods to NSImage+BBKitExtensions
+	- UIView+BBKitExtensions, method to fetch all subviews recursively
+	- UIViewController+BBKitExtensions, method to fetch the correct view controller for presentation